koel/koel/README.md

 yarn hot
 ```

-A development version of Koel, with full support for hot module reloading etc., should now be available at `http://localhost:8080`.
+A development version of Koel should now be available at `http://localhost:8080` with full support for hot module reloading.

 Alternatively, you can start both the PHP server and the client application in one go with `yarn dev`, which uses [`start-server-and-test`](https://github.com/bahmutov/start-server-and-test) under the hood.